michaelmaguire/twosidedsearch/server/README.txt

 The square brackets are just to indicate that he username is optional, defaulting to your Unix user.

-5. Create the database schema objects and insert test data.
+5. Create the "speedycrew" schema and insert test data.

    $ cd server/db
    $ psql speedycrew_dev [speedycrew] -f create.sql